LucaYan0506/To-do-list/README.md

 # To do list
-An easy to do list app created with C#
+An easy to do list app created with C#.
+The installer is created using [Install Creator](https://www.clickteam.com/install-creator-2)

 ## How to download the app
 Click [here](https://github.com/LucaYan0506/To-do-list/releases/download/v1.0.0/Installer.exe) to download the app (for windows).